Flaviomachadodesousa/Python_AWS/README.md

 	   - Insert into created CSV name bucket, size, data modified, etag, storage, file,
 <br />
 2. File Create_Mysql.py
-   - Inform CSV that was generated with previous python file (S3_to_CSV.py).
+   - Inform CSV that was generated with previous python file (S3_to_CSV.py)
-	 - Initiate mysql connection.
+	 - Initiate mysql connection
-	   - If the mysql connection is correct the message "connected" will appear.
+	   - If the mysql connection is correct the message "connected" will appear
-		 - Enter table name to create.
+		 - Enter table name to create
-		   - If the table is correct, it will execute the query and report that it was done successfully.
+		   - If the table is correct, it will execute the query and report that it was done successfully
-			 - If entered wrong will display the error failed to create the table.
+			 - If entered wrong will display the error failed to create the table
 <br />
 3. File S3_to_CSV.py
    - Inform CSV that was generated with previous python file (S3_to_CSV.py)
 	 - Initiate mysql connection
 	   - If the mysql connection is correct the message "connected" will appear
-		 - Enter the CSV you want to import into the bank.
+		 - Enter the CSV you want to import into the bank
-		   - After typing the CSV, the CSV header will be created.
+		   - After typing the CSV, the CSV header will be created
-		     - After informing the CSV file, it will do the for CSV header created in the previous step and will insert the data.
+		     - After informing the CSV file, it will do the for CSV header created in the previous step and will insert the data
 <br />

 Version of Python used 3.6